Uberspace/lab/source/guide_nextcloud.rst

 Set the "truste" domain
 ^^^^^^^^^^^^^^^^^^^^^^^

-Set the :manual:`domain name <web-domains>` that your NextCloud will be accessed with as "trusted":
+Set the :manual:`domain name <web-domains>` that your Nextcloud will be accessed with as "trusted":

 .. code-block:: console
   :emphasize-lines: 1,3